cozy/request-json/README.md

     console.log err if err
 ```

-sendFile supports too stream, array of files and array of streams to.
-Each file
+sendFile can support file path, stream, array of file path and array of
-is stored with the key 'file + index' (file0, file1, file2...) in the request.
+streams.
+Each file is stored with the key 'file + index' (file0, file1,
+file2...) in the request.

 ### Extra : basic authentication